CBEP-SoCB-Details/Presumpscot_WQ/Derived_Data/Data_Reorganization_2.md

 incomplete, without all supplementary data.
 While for the most part, that simply reduces analytic options, it also drops the flags indicating QA/QC duplicates.
-Here I have added arbitrary flags to identify one of each replicate sample as as QA/QC sample.
+Here I have added arbitrary flags to identify one of each replicate sample as QA/QC sample.

 # Import Libraries